PakonAges/IdleTD/Assets/Plugins/Fingers/Readme.txt

 DPad:
 --------------------
 FingersDPadScript allows use of a DPad.
 You can swap out the images and change the colliders.
-Please watch the DPad tutorial to see how this works in full.
+Please watch the DPad tutorial and scene to see how this works in full.

 The DPad now has a prefab!
 It must be placed under a Canvas.